daler/dotfiles/_sources/tools.rst.txt

 with stdin.
 It integrates with bash so that when you use ``Ctrl-R`` (the standard bash way of reverse-search through history), you’ll instead get the fzf interface.
 Other tools may also look for ``fzf`` to use as an interface.
-:ref:`zoxide` for example does this.
+``zoxide`` for example does this.
 You can also pipe in any arbitrary text to ``fzf`` for a fuzzy search tool.

-.. _icdiff:

 ``icdiff``
 ~~~~~~~~~~